SUBJECT TO CHANGE

 $5 materials fee

-3-D printing is a rapidly advancing technology that allows digital objects to emerge into the physical world.
+3D modeling and printing is a rapidly advancing technology that allows digital objects to emerge into the physical world.
 It has applications in many fields including medicine, engineering, and even archaeology.
-In this class you will learn the methods, materials, and limitations of 3D printing.
-You will also create, edit, and share your own 3D models.
-By the end of the class, you will have prepared an object for printing on a 3D printer and observe it as it comes to life.
+In this class you will design, edit, and share your own 3D models.
+You will learn the methods, materials, and limitations of 3D printing.
+By the end of the class, you will have prepared an object for printing on a 3D printer.
+(To have an object printed you must follow the specifications given to you in class.)
+Due to the time required to print objects not all will be printed during class time.

 Create and program LEGO Robots!
 Learn about “smartbricks” and work with the Mindstorms NXT kits.
 Start by building a simple robot, practice driving it, and program it to go around obstacles by “reading” touch sensors.
 Progress to advanced techniques of LEGO Robotics programming and mechanics, and apply you new skills to complete a challenge project.
 At the end of the course, you robot will have an opportunity to share what it has learned.